heystevegray/aws-cloud-practitioner-notes/README.md

 #### User data

-> User data is information that is passed to in instance's operating system, this can be in the form of a bash script written in plaintext. | [Source (Free Practice Test for AWS Certified Cloud Practitioner)](https://www.whizlabs.com/learn/course/aws-certified-cloud-practitioner-practice-tests/)
+> User data is information that is passed to in instance's operating system, this can be in the form of a bash script written in plaintext. | [Source - Free Practice Test for AWS Certified Cloud Practitioner](https://www.whizlabs.com/learn/course/aws-certified-cloud-practitioner-practice-tests/)

 **Important**